2 teens wounded when at least 10 shots fired into LI home

 Police say at least 10 shots were fired through the side of the home.

-An 18-year-old male was shot once in the leg, while 19-year-old Suha Cannon was struck in the chest.
+An 18-year-old male who lives in the home was shot once in the leg, while 19-year-old Suha Cannon was struck in the chest.

 Cannon's mother tells Eyewitness News that her daughter is a second-year student at Nassau Community College who was at the house visiting the 18-year-old.
 She said her daughter was there about 10 minutes when the gunfire rang out suddenly.